M0oham6d/pulsedeck/docs/METRICS.md

 ### Load Average

 `LOAD` is the one-minute system load average returned by `os.getloadavg()` when the platform provides it.
-Windows may not expose this value, so it can be unavailable.
+On Windows, PulseDeck uses `(0.0, 0.0, 0.0)` because Windows does not provide `os.getloadavg()`, so the dashboard displays `LOAD 0.00`; this is not a measured Windows load value.

 Load average is not the same as CPU utilization.
 It represents runnable or waiting work, so disk or other resource contention can increase load even when CPU usage is not 100%.